avaframe/AvaFrame/docs/moduleCom1DFA.rst

 com1DFA: DFA-Kernel
 ===========================

-:py:mod:`com1DFA` is a simulation tool for dense flow (snow) avalanches (DFA).
+:py:mod:`com1DFA` is a module for dense flow (snow) avalanche computations (DFA) .
-This module is currently the default DFA simulation module.
 It is a python and cython implementation of the DFA C++ implementation samosAT (Snow Avalanche Modeling and  Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz (see :ref:`moduleCom1DFAOrig:com1DFAOrig: Original DFA-Kernel`).
-The calculation of the DFA is based on the depth integrated governing equations and solved numerically using the smoothed particle hydrodynamics (sph) method.
+Calculations are based on the depth integrated governing equations and solved numerically using the smoothed particle hydrodynamics (sph) method.

-Dense flow avalanche simulations can be performed for different release area scenarios, with or without entrainment and/or resistance areas.
-The model configuration is controlled via a configuration file.
+Dense flow avalanche simulations can be performed for different release area scenarios, with or without entrainment and/or resistance areas, and is controlled via a configuration file.
-This configuration file can be modified in order to change any of the default settings and also allows to perform simulations for varying parameters all at once.
+The configration can be modified in order to change any of the default settings and also allows to perform simulations for varying parameters all at once.

 Input
 ---------

-DFA simulations are performed within an avalanche directory that has to be organized following a specified folder structure.
+DFA simulations are performed within an avalanche directory, organized with the folder structure described below.

 ..
 Note::  An avalanche directory can be created by running: :py:mod:`runInitializeProject.py`, which creates the required folder structure: